mkhan45/mkhan45.github.io/_posts/2021-05-10-Modeling-ASTs-in-Different-Languages.md

 Abstract Syntax Trees (ASTs) are an interesting data structure because their representation varies widely across type systems.
 While I'm writing about ASTs specifically here, in this post an AST is essentially a proxy for any sort of polymorphic tree.
 Modeling a polymorphic tree structure is one thing, but traversing said tree often requires a set of mutually recursive functions (or a single pattern matching one) which is also interesting.

 Last week I implemented a super simple expression AST in a few different languages: C, C++, Elixir, Haskell, Java, Python, Rust, Scala, and Zig.
-The two outliers here are Python and Elixir; because they're not statically typed, the implementation is a lot less interesting, although I really like the Elixir implementation to be honest.
 You can find the repo here: <https://github.com/mkhan45/expr_eval>.

 ___

-In general, the implementation was more idiomatic in functional languages; the following Haskell explains itself to anyone who knows Haskell, but it's probably impenetrable to anyone only familiar with imperative languages.
+In general, the implementation was more idiomatic in functional languages; the following Haskell explains itself to any Haskell novice, but it's probably impenetrable to anyone only familiar with imperative languages.

 ```hs
 data Op = Add | Sub | Mul | Div